IlyaKalosha/hl7conv2/README.md

 A high-performance HL7 to JSON converter written in Rust with Python bindings, featuring comprehensive validation and escape sequence support.

 ## About
 This is a Python library written in Rust that provides bidirectional conversion between HL7 (Health Level 7) medical format and JSON, with built-in validation capabilities and support for HL7 escape sequences.
+The JSON payload after conversion is compatible with Google's HL7 storage parser.

 ### Features